brefphp/bref/docs/setup/aws-keys.md

 ---
-title: Creating AWS access keys
 introduction: How to create AWS access keys for Bref.
 ---

+# Creating AWS access keys

 To create AWS access key for Bref and the `serverless` CLI tool follow these steps: